awwx/meteor-mongo-counter/README.md

 ## Support

 Is this package useful or important to you?
-Support its maintenance and avoid the dreaded Dead Package Syndrome :-)
+Support its maintenance and avoid the dreaded Dead Package Syndrome! :-)

 Make a weekly contribution of your own choice with [Gittip](https://www.gittip.com/awwx/).